saifan340/Text_to_SQL/README.md

 # Text-to-SQL API

-A small Flask service that turns natural‑language questions into SQL using OpenAI, executes the SQL against a SQLite database, and returns both the raw rows and a concise, human‑readable answer.
-Great for no/low‑code data querying and prototyping.
+A Flask service that turns natural language questions into SQL using OpenAI, executes the SQL against a SQLite database, and returns both the raw rows and a concise, human-readable answer.
+Includes both a REST API and Streamlit web interface.
+Great for no/low-code data querying and prototyping.

 ## How it works
 - Reads your database schema (tables/columns) for context.